mmichlin66/mimcss/web/guide/theming.md

 Just as we did previously, we reference our `ColorTheme` declaration class.
 Then we define a helper `block` CSS class, which sets the foreground and background colors using the custom CSS properties from the theme.
 Then we define the top and bottom classes and use the `"++"` property to indicate that they inherit from the block class.
 Mimcss supports several methods of style inheritance; the `"++"` property simply appends the name of the referenced class to our class name.
 That is, the value returned by the styles.top.name is `"top block"` where we’re combining the two CSS classes (the actual names are randomly generated, so it would be something like `"n153 n459"`).

 Then we use the `"--"` property to set values of the custom CSS variables.
 Mimcss supports several methods of redefining custom CSS properties in a ruleset; in our case, we just reference a corresponding theme definition class.
 This causes Mimcss to redefine all custom CSS properties found in the theme class with their corresponding values.

+## ThemeDefinition vs. StyleDefinition
+From the style definitions perspective, the `ThemeDefinition` class doesn't bring anything new to the `StyleDefinition` class; however, there are some significant differences in how these classes are managed:

+### Single Active Theme Implementation
+Only a single instance of a *theme implementation* class can be activated at the same time for every *theme declaration* class.
+As a reminder, *theme declaration* is a class directly deriving from the `ThemeDefinition` class, while *theme implementation* is a class directly or indirectly deriving from theme declaration.

+This rule implies that when a new theme implementation is activated the currently active theme implementation for the same theme declaration, will be deactivated.

+### No Activation by Reference from Non-Themes
+If a theme class is referenced from another style definition class, which is not itself a theme, using the `$use` method, the referenced theme class is NOT activated when the referencing class is activated.

+Note that for regular non-theme style definitions (e.g. class A), if they reference another regular style definition class (e.g. class B), then the class B will be activated when the class A is activated.
+This rule is explicitly broken when a regular style definition references a theme definition.
+The reason behind this is that we want the themes to be activated explicitly.

+Note also that if a theme definition (e.g. class X) references another theme definition (e.g. class Y), then class Y ***will*** be activated when class X is activated.
+This is because we consider this activation "explicit".